Can dogs eat pistachios?

 The full picture

 Pistachios sit in the same awkward 'not toxic but not good' zone as almonds.
-They're high in fat (pancreatitis risk), usually heavily salted, and can harbour the same Aspergillus mold as walnuts and pecans — though less commonly.
+They're high in fat (pancreatitis risk), usually heavily salted, and can harbor the same Aspergillus mold as walnuts and pecans — though less commonly.
 The shells are genuinely dangerous: a dog that eats a whole pistachio (shell included) can develop intestinal blockages.
 If your dog steals a shelled, unsalted pistachio it's unlikely to cause an emergency, but don't share pistachios deliberately.

 Risks to watch for